Are You a Runner? If Not, Here’s Why You Might Give it a Try

 Looking for a race this month?
 Join Body One at Justin’s Run4Hope, a 3.6 mile run, 1 mile walk, and .5 mile kids’ dash.
 We sponsor this annual event which supports a great cause and hope to see you there!

 If you need help getting started, or if you’re a runner who could use some help getting back on the road, Body One Physical Therapy is here to help.
-We’re locally-owned and operated, with four locations serving Central Indiana: North Indianapolis, South Indianapolis, Fishers, and Zionsville.
+We’re locally-owned and operated, with three locations serving Central Indiana: North Indianapolis, Fishers, and Zionsville.
 Our team of caring, specialized physical therapists works with clients of all ages and activity levels and we’d love to get you on the road to your best running yet!